 For the services provided under the applicable Advisory Agreement, Clients generally pay an annual asset-based "wrap" fee at the rates set forth below (the "Advisory Account Fee," the "fee," or the "Advisory fee").
-The Advisory Account Fee consists of: (i) a fee for the services provided by Stifel (referred to as the "Stifel Fee") and, if applicable, (ii) a fee for the Adviser's services with respect to each Portfolio in which a Client's Advisory account is invested (the "Product Fee(s)").
+The Advisory Account Fee consists of: (i) a fee for the services provided by Stifel (referred to as the "Stifel Fee" or "Stifel Advisory Fee") and, if applicable, (ii) a fee for the portfolio management services with respect to each Portfolio in which a Client's Advisory account is invested (the "Product Fee(s)").
+For Portfolios with no Product Fee, the Stifel Fee constitutes the entire Advisory Account Fee.